Nobel economists urge Obama: back EU carbon limits

 Critics complain the EU carbon scheme amounts to a tax that infringes on national sovereignty.
 The EU says it is not a tax because it is based on buying and selling allowances on a market and airlines can avoid costs by finding “alternative measures” to offset their emissions.

-European Commission officials have said they will only modify their law if the United Nations’ International Civil Aviation Organization ICAO.L can come up with alternative global scheme to curb airline emissions.
+European Commission officials have said they will only modify their law if the United Nations’ International Civil Aviation Organization (ICAO) can come up with alternative global scheme to curb airline emissions.

 ICAO is expected to discuss possible options at talks this week.